tjoyner/ofvioletsandlicorice/chapter1.md

 While going down Via Maestra, passing the lighted shop *Donne Vincenti*, containing delicate silver and black dresses that were draped on the female mannequins, top bargains, and pants with loud stripes, Daniel smiled, inhaling large puffs from the first Gauloise of the day.
 He recalled the faces of disbelief after he'd said the wines were the same.
 It was then that he'd seen Amalia appear in the room, hands firmly on her hips and with a smile split between satisfaction and defiance, as if she wanted to tell him that she wouldn't have been deceived.
 Deceived about what?
 Daniel asked himself, turning into the *Savona* piazza.
 About the wine?
 About what?

-The bar was open, he sat under the arcades, there was bustle and merriment, music of an Italian summer translated, like almost everywhere, into American tones.
+The bar was open.
+He sat under the arcades; there was bustle and merriment, music of an Italian summer translated, like almost everywhere, into American tones.

 He asked the waiter for a gin and tonic, light.
 He'd only had a sip of Burgundy, but he wanted to be alert because he had missed a phone call at the close of his second night away from Paris.

-He saw the Japanese girl pass by.
+He saw the young Japanese woman pass by.
 He waved to her, half-rising from his chair.
 She saw him, slowed down, smiled at him.
 Daniel felt obliged to invite her to the table.
 With some surprise, Daniel saw that she accepted the invitation, coming over and sitting opposite him.

 <!-- Page 20 -->
 "My name is Maria Suzuki," she said, awkwardly holding out her hand and bowing her head.
 "My mother was from Rome."